walrus-chanul-dandeniya/chiral-network/docs/06-security-privacy.md

     ↓
 4. For Each Original Chunk:
    a.
 Hash the original chunk to get its unique identifier (used for the Merkle tree)
    b.
-Apply Reed-Solomon erasure coding to create N data shards and K parity shards (e.g., 10 data, 4 parity)
+Encrypt and chunk file into 256 KB pieces
    c.
-For Each Shard (data and parity):
+For Each Chunk:
-      - Encrypt the shard with AES-256-GCM using a unique nonce
+      - Encrypt the chunk with AES-256-GCM using a unique nonce
-      - Hash the *encrypted* shard to get its storage hash (used for retrieval) ↓
+      - Hash the *encrypted* chunk to get its storage hash (used for retrieval) ↓
 5. Encrypt the file's AES Key with the Recipient's Public Key ↓
-6. Store the individually encrypted shards across the network
+6. Store the individually encrypted chunks across the network
 ```

 ### File Integrity and Retrieval